-As an international arbitration lawyer with considerable experience in construction arbitration, Nina Jankovic holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.
+As an international arbitration lawyer with more than five years of experience in construction, commercial and investment arbitration, Nina Jankovic holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.

 Nina speaks English, Serbian/Croatian, Spanish, German and French fluently and has basic knowledge of Portuguese.
 She is admitted to the Serbian Bar.

 Nina represents the clients of Aceris Law LLC under the direction and supervision of the founding partner, William Kirtley.
-She has worked on various cases under the ICC, LCIA, SCC, SIAC and UNCITRAL rules of arbitration, including, inter alia, a dispute regarding the construction of a plant in the Middle-East, the construction of a water distribution network in Angola, the construction of a desalination plant in Oman and a natural gas construction project in Uzbekistan.
+She has worked on various cases under the UNCITRAL, SIAC, SCC, ICC, LCIA, PCA, AAA, ICDR and other arbitration rules, under English law, Bosnian law, Saudi law, Turkish law, Singapore law, Moldovan law, Uzbek law, Angolan law, and public international law, amongst others.
+Her most recent cases, concluded in favour of Aceris’ clients, include, inter alia, an LCIA arbitration under Saudi law regarding a construction of a desalination plant in the Middle-East, an UNCITRAL ad hoc arbitration involving a construction of a water distribution network in Angola, and a SIAC arbitration under Singapore law regarding construction of a desalination plant in Oman.
+She has also represented a publicly-listed Malaysian company in a USD 400 million dispute involving a natural gas construction project in Uzbekistan against a subsidiary of a Russian multinational company in the oil and gas sector.
+She has also represented a Greek construction company in an UNCITRAL arbitration administered by the PCA against a Bosnian State agency involving the construction of a wastewater treatment plant governed by Bosnian law.
 Nina also contributes to diverse publications on international commercial, construction and investment arbitration.

 As a graduate trainee during her six-month traineeship, Nina worked on various public international law, investment law and commercial law cases.
 Nina was primarily working on a public international law case for a submission for International Court of Justice (ICJ) relating to a dispute between two Latin American states.
 Nina also helped with the translations of documents and evidence to and from Spanish, German and Serbian.
 During her traineeship, Nina was also involved in an investment law case against ex-Soviet Republic, commercial law cases under the LCIA and ICC rules, and a successful ICC Challenge of an Arbitrator.

-Worked for five months in an office of an SPD Parliamentarian.
+Nina worked for five months in the office of an SPD Parliamentarian.
 Nina organized and attended meetings and conferences, prepared legal briefings and drafted memoranda and notes in German.

-Nina was focused primarily on Serbian Company and Business law, involved in the founding of a company and the restructuring of a major pharmaceutical Serbian company.
-General acquaintance with Serbian court proceedings and litigation of the commercial disputes.
+Nina was focused primarily on Serbian Company and Business law, was involved in the founding of a company and the restructuring of a major Serbian company in the pharmaceutical industry, and assisted with Serbian court proceedings and the litigation of commercial disputes.

-Worked in German language on various insolvency law, family law and inheritance law cases.
-Was also involved with the EU law and EU enforcement proceedings.
+Worked in the German language on various insolvency law, family law and inheritance law cases.
+She was also involved with EU law and EU enforcement proceedings.

 RECENT INTERNATIONAL ARBITRATION LEGAL EXPERIENCE

-Counsel in SCC arbitration under the laws of Uzbekistan representing a Malaysian company against a subsidiary of a Russian multinational company
+- Counsel in SCC arbitration under the laws of Uzbekistan representing a Malaysian company against a subsidiary of a Russian multinational company (amounts in dispute USD 400 million)

-Counsel in ad hoc UNCITRAL arbitration under Angolan law on behalf of Angolan Ministry against a Spanish company
+- Counsel in successful ad hoc UNCITRAL arbitration under Angolan law on behalf of Angolan Ministry against a Spanish company

-Counsel in SIAC arbitration under Singapore law on behalf of a company based in Oman against a multinational company based in Singapore
+- Counsel in successful SIAC arbitration under Singapore law on behalf of a company based in Oman against a multinational company based in Singapore

-Counsel in ICC arbitration under English law on behalf of Canadian Claimant against Saudi company
+- Counsel in successful ICC arbitration under English law on behalf of Canadian Claimant against Saudi company (amount in dispute USD 150 million)

 Leiden Law School, LLM Public International Law, special focus on Investment law (August 2015)